Book a 20-minute call where I guarantee 3 SEO fixes that will increase traffic.

 Search is a primary research tool for cybersecurity buyers.
 Whether they're evaluating cybersecurity vendors or seeking guidance on regulatory frameworks, they rely on search engines to find credible, relevant information.
 That’s why SEO plays such a pivotal role in effective cybersecurity marketing.

 Paid channels like Google Ads can quickly become prohibitively expensive.
 For instance, CPCs for high-value keywords often exceed $40–$60.
-SEO offers a more sustainable, cost-effective route to visibility and lead generation.
+Search engine optimization offers a more sustainable, cost-effective route to visibility and lead generation.

 SEO supports cybersecurity firms by: